Fifth column

-A fifth column is any group of people who undermine a larger group or nation from within, usually in favor of an enemy group or another nation.
-According to Harris Mylonas and Scott Radnitz, "fifth columns" are “domestic actors who work to undermine the national interest, in cooperation with external rivals of the state."
+A fifth column (or internal enemy) is a group of people who undermine a larger group or nation from within, usually in favor of an enemy group or another nation.
 The activities of a fifth column can be overt or clandestine.
 Forces gathered in secret can mobilize openly to assist an external attack.
-This term is also extended to organised actions by military personnel.
-Clandestine fifth column activities can involve acts of sabotage, disinformation, espionage, and/or terrorism executed within defense lines by secret sympathizers with an external force.
+The term is also applied to organized actions by military personnel.
+Clandestine fifth column activities can involve acts of sabotage, disinformation, espionage or terrorism executed within defense lines by secret sympathizers with an external force.